 The Board Certified Behavior Analyst (BCBA®) certification requires a master’s degree in behavior analysis, education, or psychology that meets board-specified curriculum requirements.
 Qualifying degrees in education or psychology typically have a focus or minor in applied behavior analysis.

 You can also qualify with a doctoral degree or educational specialist (Ed.S.) degree with a concentration in applied behavior analysis.
+And other pathways allow essentially any type of master’s program with the appropriate coursework to qualify.

-Graduate programs with a Verified Course Sequence have a pre-approved curriculum that meets board requirements.
 Some schools offer a verified course sequence as part of a non-degree post-graduate program for candidates who already hold a graduate degree but still need to complete coursework in applied behavior analysis in preparation for the certification exam.

 A combination of each of these types of experiences is also accepted.